CLICK HERE NOW to take action to improve dental access

 Patients on Medical Assistance can receive a comprehensive exam once every five years from their dentist.
 But if they switch providers within those five years, Medical Assistance will not cover a comprehensive exam by their new provider, even though it is essential for a proper diagnosis and to develop a thorough treatment plan.

-The HelpMNSmile campaign is working to reinstate the adult dental benefit set that was in place before 2009.
+Despite the current budget deficit and the coalitions focus on preserving what is currently covered under state law, the HelpMNSmile campaign’s ultimate goal is still working to reinstate the adult dental benefit set that was in place before 2009.
 What would this mean?
-Dentists would be able to provide the care these patients actually need.
+Dentists would be able t provide the care these patients actually need.

 Medical Assistance does not cover root canal treatment for posterior teeth.
 So, an otherwise salvageable tooth must be extracted instead of saved by proper treatment.
 This can lead to difficulties for a patient such as not being able to chew food properly.